edespino/cloudberry-site/docs/deploy-cbdb-with-single-node.md

 ## How it works

-When you are deploying Cloudberry Database in the single-computing-node mode, the deployment script `gpdemo` writes `gp_internal_is_singlenode = true` to the configuration file `postgresql.conf` and starts a coordinator and a coordinator standby node with the `gp_role = utility` parameter setting.
+When you are deploying Apache Cloudberry in the single-computing-node mode, the deployment script `gpdemo` writes `gp_internal_is_singlenode = true` to the configuration file `postgresql.conf` and starts a coordinator and a coordinator standby node with the `gp_role = utility` parameter setting.
 All data is written locally without a segment or data distribution.

 ## User-behavior changes

-In the single-computing-node mode, the product behavior of Cloudberry Database has the following changes.
+In the single-computing-node mode, the product behavior of Apache Cloudberry has the following changes.
 You should pay attention to these changes before performing related operations:

 - When you execute `CREATE TABLE` to create a table, the `DISTRIBUTED BY` clause no longer takes effect.
 A warning is output: `WARNING: DISTRIBUTED BY clause has no effect in singlenode mode`.
 - The `SCATTER BY` clause of the `SELECT` statement is no longer effective.
 A warning is output: `WARNING: SCATTER BY clause has no effect in singlenode mode`.